 - The Wider Community: the school will make appropriate use of external agencies and their personnel.
 All outside speakers and visiting agencies will meet with PSHE Co-ordinator to discuss content and delivery of sex education related to topics.
 They will be made aware of School’s Relationship and Sex Education policy and be expected to work within it.
 Visiting speakers will always be seen as a way of enhancing the programme not as a substitute for it.

 - Parents: recognising that parents are the primary educators of their children, the school will seek to support them in this task.
 We will ensure that parents are kept informed of RSE within The Heights, Burnley and of our expectations of their children.
 Any parents wishing to withdraw their child from the sex education programme should write to the Head Teacher clearly stating their case and a meeting will be arranged with the PHSE Co-ordinator to discuss the issues.

-RSE will be taught as a whole school approach across all subjects.
+RSE will be taught as a whole school approach through our form time curriculum.
 Drop-in and 1:1 sessions are available to pupils who require further support and these sessions will be tailored to the individual needs of the pupil.
-Further guidance is available on our on-line learning platform Seesaw.

 We will ensure that all involved in the delivery of RSE are familiar with their legal and professional responsibilities.